 The Iranian cyber threat poses unique challenges to American security given the difficulties with properly attributing attacks, the lack of clear-cut rules with regard to response options and concerns for escalatory responses, and the thousands of vulnerable sites throughout the country and among our allies and U.S. entities abroad that make for appealing targets.
-The main factor preventing Iran from launching major, disruptive cyber attacks against the U.S. homeland is not necessarily lack of opportunity or ability, but the regime’s calculus as to whether the benefits of such an attack outweigh the costs it would likely incur.
+Iran has crossed a major red line by recently launching cyber attacks intended to cause harm to Israel’s civilian populations by poisoning water systems and attempting an attack on Boston Children’s Hospital.
+The main factor preventing Iran from launching major, disruptive cyber attacks against the U.S. homeland is not necessarily lack of opportunity or ability, but the regime’s calculus as to whether the benefits of such an attack outweigh the costs it would likely incur..

 The levers at the U.S.’s disposal to mitigate the Iranian cyber threat are less than ideal.
 The U.S. has the authority under Executive Order 13694 to sanction entities engaging in malicious cyber-enabled conduct against the U.S., and is also able to issue indictments against Iranian cyber threat actors.
 But such actions are largely symbolic in effect.